bentocin/sdcnd_advanced_lane_lines/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image.
 This was used to filter for yellow and white color.
-The color filtering was done in the HSV color space.
-The HSV color space is better suited for this task than the RGB color space because it gives the oportunity to filter the color type by hue and set a range for lightness and saturation.
+The color filtering was done in the HLS color space.
+The HLS color space is better suited for this task than the RGB color space because it gives the oportunity to filter the color type by hue and set a range for lightness and saturation.
 For the gradient a Sobel filter was used to get gradients in x-direction as lane lines are rather vertical from a cars perspective.
 This part is implemented in the second code cell of section "Step 2: Pipeline".

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.